 - No large file-sizes.
 3–4 Mb max.

 10. Recruiter spamming

 Naturally, recruiters hate it if applicants don’t have the necessary experience or skillset.
 Most discard your application immediately.
 But you should not care about that.
 Still apply if you feel like it.
 Tell the recruiter in your cover letter that you are missing a key variable but “here are the reasons why considering me is worth it!”
 In the end, you only care for how the recruiter feels if it helps you get that invitation to talk.

 11. That Stupid Salary Question

 Many job posts don’t give a salary range but ask you for your salary expectation.
-Naturally every recruiter knows what they want to pay.
+Naturally, every recruiter knows what they want to pay.
 They ask to either test you or to get lucky when you ask less than they are willing to pay.
 Them having the information advantage makes it a game you can hardly win.
 I liked the applicants who told me what they earned in their previous job (doesn’t have to be the exact truth, the recruiter can’t check that and if she does, you don’t want to work there).
-You can then add that you’d either want to increase that number or to work in a super thrilling and rewarding environment.
+You can then add that you’d either want to increase that number or work in a super stimulating and rewarding environment.
 And that you needed a talk to find that out.

 With that being said I wish you the best for your job hunt!